Spokane Relocation Guide

 Here’s all you need to know about moving to Spokane.
 If you’re still considering relocating to Spokane and feel undecided, then check this post out: 12 Reasons to Relocate to Spokane.

-Most of those smart, creative migrants are from large coastal cities.
 The phrase we have for people that move to Spokane from Seattle, Portland, San Francisco, and Los Angeles is “Tech Refugees.”
 As I write, we are in the middle of being discovered.
 In 10 years, Spokane will be a very different place from many perspectives, not the least of which being increased diversity.

 From a financial perspective, Spokane is peering up a trend line of significant growth.
 Now’s the time to buy.